 7. Term frequency

 The ranking of search results relies on a variety of elements, one of the most obvious being term frequency.
-Simply, term frequency is the number of times a term in the search query appears in the fetched document or page.
-For example, if you search “best romance film”, the page with the highest amount of those three individual words has the highest term frequency (see table below).
+Simply put, term frequency is the number of times a term in the search query appears in the fetched document or page.
+For example, if you search “best romance film,” the page with the highest amount of those three individual words has the highest term frequency (see table below).

 However, as illustrated in the table above, ranking results on term frequency alone can lead to issues.
-Page A (ranked first) could be about the best romance books, poems, shows, but not necessarily romance films.
+Page A (ranked first) could be about the best romance books, poems and television shows, but not necessarily romance films.
 Page B, which is likely more relevant, is ranked second.
-This could be due to a variety of reasons including differences in total word count, but one way to weed out irrelevant pages is to apply inverse document frequency.
+This could be due to a variety of reasons, including differences in total word count, but one way to weed out irrelevant pages is to apply inverse document frequency.

 8. Inverse document frequency

 One way to offset the scoring of these less important words is by using inverse document frequency.
-Whereas term frequency is equal to the number of times a term appears on a page, inverse document frequency is equal to the number of times a word appears on a page divided by the total amount of documents/pages the term appears in.
+Whereas term frequency is equal to the number of times a term appears on a page, inverse document frequency is equal to the number of times a word appears on a page divided by the total amount of documents or pages that the term appears in.